Miniature Schnauzer Temperament: What's Good About 'Em, What's Bad About 'Em

 Miniature Schnauzer Temperament, Personality, Behavior, Traits, and Characteristics, by Michele Welton.
 Copyright © 2000-2018

-Generally this breed has a pleasant, playful, spunky temperament that fits well into a lot of homes.
+Generally speaking, the Miniature Schnauzer has a pleasant, playful, spunky temperament that fits well into a lot of homes.

-Most Miniature Schnauzers are good with other family pets -- though he may chase the family cat for fun, he's seldom serious about it.
-Some are scrappy with other dogs of the same sex, but it is a tribute to their overall amiability that Miniature Schnauzers can often be grouped together with little or no bickering.
+The Miniature Schnauzer is usually good with other family pets.
+Though he may chase the family cat for fun, he's seldom serious about it.
+However, he may be scrappy with strange dogs of the same sex.

-Although he knows his own mind and often displays an obstinate resistance to walking on the leash, the Miniature Schnauzer responds well to obedience training.
+Although he knows his own mind and often displays an obstinate resistance to walking on the leash, most Miniature Schnauzers respond well to obedience training.
 Many individuals win top awards in advanced obedience.